A general view of the algebraic semantics of \L ukasiewicz logic with product: Preliminaries

 For all structures defined in Table 1 it is possible to give an equational characterization.
-In other words, PMV-algebra, Riesz MV-algebras and \textit{f}MV-algebras are varieties, that we shall denote with $\mathbb{PMV}$, $\mathbb{RMV}$ and $\mathbb{FMV}$ respectively.
-As for MV-algebra, $\mathbb{RMV}$ is generated by its standard model $[0,1]$, where the scalar operation coincides with the product of real numbers, while in the case of PMV-algebras and \textit{f}MV-algebras, the standard model generates a proper sub-class, more specifically, the class of \textit{semiprime} algebras, i.e. algebras defined by the quasi-identity ``$x^2=0$ implies $x=0$'' \cite{HC,LLfMV}.
-Such quasi-varieties are denoted by $PMV^+$ in the case of PMV-algebras and $FR^+$ in the case of \textit{f}MV-algebras.\\
+In other words, PMV-algebras, Riesz MV-algebras and \textit{f}MV-algebras are varieties, that we shall denote with $\mathbb{PMV}$, $\mathbb{RMV}$ and $\mathbb{FMV}$ respectively.
+As for MV-algebras, $\mathbb{RMV}$ is generated by its standard model $[0,1]$, where the scalar operation coincides with the product of real numbers, while in the case of PMV-algebras the standard model generates a proper sub-class, more specifically, the class of \textit{semiprime} algebras, i.e. algebras defined by the quasi-identity ``$x^2=0$ implies $x=0$'' \cite{HC,Mon+} and such quasi-variety is denoted by $PMV^+$.
+A similar results is obtained in \cite{LLfMV}, where semiprime fMV-algebras are introduced and their quasi-variety is denoted by $FR^+$, while $FR$-algebras are elements of the variety generated by $[0,1]$.\footnote{Note that the result presented in \cite{LLfMV} was based upon a result in Birkhoff's Lattice Theory \cite{Birk}, for which we recently found a counterexample, see \cite[Example 11.54]{ce}.
+Therefore, despite the claim in \cite{LLfMV}, it is still not clear whether the quasi-variety $FR^+$ is generated by the standard \textit{f}MV-algebra $[0,1]$.}.\\